tegacodes/Dark-Ecology-Studio/work-reading-schedule.md

 * Soft copy of guides due friday.
 * Winner, L. (1986).
 Do Artifacts have Politics?
 The whale and the reactor: a search for limits in an age of high technology.
 Chicago, University of Chicago Press, 19-39

 ##6.
 10th Oct - Project work
-Homework presentations and discussion.
+Field trip reflections and discussion.
+Sound project proposal.
 Printing guides.
 Studio work project 2.

 ##7.
-17th Oct - Midterm due
+17th Oct - Sound and curation studio
 * Sound work crits and exhibition planning.
 * No reading.

 ##8.
-24th Oct
+24th Oct - Exhibition!
 * Project 2 due.
-Exhibition.
+Install and exhibition open.
 * Timothy Morton, 2014, The Ecological Thought.
 Excerpts.

 Supplementary: